Key sector statistics

 - digital records

 Where are archives?

 Archives are preserved in the national archive institutions, local authority archive services run by local government, universities, libraries and museums.
 Some businesses and charities maintain and provide public access to their archives, as do some private and specialist institutions.
-A list of these bodies and their contact details can be found in the ARCHON Directory.
-The National Register of Archives lists the archives they hold.
+Find contact details for these bodies and the records they hold using the Find an Archive tool in Discovery, our catalogue.

 Interesting sector statistics:

 - 96% of visitors to archives said the service was 'good' or 'very good' (PSQG 2011)